GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/nginx.md

 Here, we want to click the `Add Client` button on the top.

 Now, name the client anything you want.
 I chose lua-resty-openidc for convenience, but this is only for human recognition.
 The `Client Description` can be more thorough to describe the purpose of the client. `Client Secret` can be anything you want it to be.
-You can increase the entropy and difficulty by running this in a terminal:
+You can increase the entropy and difficulty of your secret by running this in a terminal:

 ```
 gpg --gen-random --armor 1 30
 ```

 And using it as your secret.
-Make sure to store this somewhere, as it won't be saved in Identity.
+Make sure to store this somewhere, as it won't be retrievable in the Identity UI.

 Moving forward, we can skip a lot of configuration examples for the sake of simplicity in this tutorial and jump down to the bottom, where we will `Add Login Redirect URI`, `Add Scope`, `Add Response Type` and `Add Grant Type`.
 For our example, our `Redirect Login URI` will be:

 ```
 https://$HOSTNAME/welcome
 ```

 Now, click `Add Scope` and `Search` to display all scope options.
 Check `email`, `openid` and `profile`.

 Next, click `Add Response Type` and check `code` and `id_token`.

 Click `Add Grant Type` and check `authorization_code`.

 For our simple example, this is enough, and we can click the `Add` button at the bottom of the page.
-Once we've done this, we can gather our inum from the `OpenID Connect/Clients` dashboard next to our Display Name.
-We will need this later for the lua-resty-openidc Nginx configuration.
+Once we've done this, we can gather our inum from the `OpenID Connect/Clients` dashboard next to the Display Name of the client we created.
+We will need this later for the lua-resty-openidc Nginx configuration's `client_id`.

 ## Configuring OpenResty's Nginx